scttfrdmn/lens/docs/USER_SCENARIOS/02_GRADUATE_STUDENT_WALKTHROUGH.md

 ---

-## AWS IDE Workflow
+## Lens Workflow

 ### Getting Advisor Buy-In

 **Meeting with Advisor** (Monday, 10 AM)

-**Alex**: "I found a tool called AWS IDE that has auto-stop built-in.
+**Alex**: "I found a tool called Lens that has auto-stop built-in.
 It prevents the runaway cost problem."

 **Advisor**: "How do I know you won't forget again?"